 If you are setting up your assessments and gradebook from scratch, we recommend using the paper setup wizards.

-If you are customising a gradebook, we recommend you make changes directly in the gradebook.
+If you are customising a gradebook, you can make changes directly in the gradebook.
 Go to your Moodle paper, select Grades, then the Setup tab.

-You are welcome to contact eLearning Designers to check your gradebook setup by submitting a request through the online self-service portal, Kuhukuhu.
+You are welcome to contact the Te Puna Ako eLearning designers to check your gradebook setup by submitting a request through the online self-service portal, Kuhukuhu.
+Or come to an Ask Me Anything Zoom drop-in session.

 These step-by-step instructions cover the most common questions people ask us about grading.
 See also the Feedback Studio help pages for information on rubrics and on adding feedback to assignments.
 Please let us know if there are other instructions you would like.